-The main objective of this second phase is to ensure the Agency is operating effectively including the privatised part if any.
-The main task consists of setting up the regulations adapted to the new structures; organisation of the first regional centres and remote stations; setting up procedures for approval control; definition of assignment rules and frequency management; training of the staff.
-A new invoicing application and an assignment and spectrum monitoring application will occur during this phase.
+This second year is that of effective operability of the agency, associated to that of its privatised part if any.
+The main task consists in setting up the regulations adapted to the new structures; organisation of first regional centres and remote stations; setting up procedures for approval control; definition of assignment rules and frequency management; training of the staff.
+New invoicing application and an assignment and spectrum monitoring application will occur during this year.
 Here again, the most time consuming activity is correction of data in the general database.
 Daily questions should also be managed, which can occur with the private company if any.

-This phase marks the end of take-over of existing means of the national database.
+This year marks the end of take-over of existing means of the national database.